pytroll/pytroll-aapp-runner/doc/index.rst

    Even more processing ...

 instrument_skipped_in_processing
-   This is a list of satellite names with a list of sensor to skip to process.
+   This is a list of satellite names, each with a list of sensor to skip to process.
    Can be handy if you want to skip bad sensors on a specific platform.

+rename_aapp_compose
+   Tells the runner how to rename the processed data from AAPP to more meaningsfull names.
+   This can be a simle file name, but then all sensors from each data level will be renamed to the same.
+So I would say you must use a sift formated variable.
+See rename_aapp_files for details.

+rename_aapp_files
+   Is a list of dictionaries how to rename the various AAPP processed data.
+This dictionary is applied to rename_aapp_compose.

+monitor_message:
+  Not implemented.